satsin06/hello-world/README.md

 # hello-world
 Just for learning purpose
 My name is SatSin06.
-I like to play game.
+I like to play games.